quantumdylan/radiation/README.md

 			will follow a simple numerical identifying scheme, with each section having an integer number as it's title.
 	*.ent - The entity files are similar to model files for other game engines; they provide the engine with a material to be used as the rendered prop, they provide collision data, and they also have several flags which can be set during spawn times which change the way the entity, the player, and the world interact with one another.
-For now, the entity file is still a WIP, as I have not fully implemented an automated way to load the files as I have with the other types listed above.
+Each entity consists of several data points and flags, which are loaded into a catalogue of entities to be dynamically loaded by the maps.

 A Brief (Not Really) Explanation on How the Config Files Work: